microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-03.md

   }
 ]
 ````
 After training your models, you can test the form processing pipeline by uploading the files located locally in `/artifacts/contoso-education/submissions` to the  `submissions` container in your storage account.
 Refer back to CH0 for uploading local files into your storage account.
 This will trigger Azure Functions, which have been created for you in the backend.
-Azure Functions will classify, extract, and store the results in CosmosDB.
+Azure Functions will classify, extract, and store the results in Cosmos DB.

-Your solution should:
+You will be able to observe that the solution should:

-- Use Azure Services to extract the text from the PDF, PNG, TIFF and JPEG files stored in the blob storage.
+- Use Azure Services to extract the text from the PDF, PNG, TIFF and JPEG files stored in Azure blob storage.
-- For the exam submissions, extract the full name and profile details and answers to each exam question and store the extract fields in Cosmos DB.
+- Extract the full name and profile details and answers to each exam question for each exam submission and store the extracted fields in Cosmos DB.
-- The the tourists' travel and activity preferences, extract the profile data and activity preferences of the guest and store the extracted data in Cosmos DB
+- For the tourists' travel and activity preferences, extract the profile data and activity preferences of the guest and store the extracted data in Cosmos DB
-- Use Azure Service Bus to throttle high traffic scenarios.
+- Use Azure Service Bus to throttle during high traffic scenarios.
 - Pick up the extracted JSON documents from Azure Service Bus and grade the exams for correctness for each answer provided using the LLMs.
 - Store the processed grade in JSON format in Cosmos DB for each student submission.
 The grade should be a score between 0 and 100.
 All questions carry equal weight.
-- Add error handling and logging to your solution.

 You can go to the data explorer for the Cosmos DB to verify that the exam submissions have loaded successfully into the **`examsubmissions`** collection.

-The graded exams corresponding to each submission ends up in the **grades** collection in Cosmos DB
+The graded exams corresponding to each submission will reside in the **grades** collection in Cosmos DB

-For the activity preferences for each customer uploaded, these are parsed and they end up in the **`activitypreferences`** Cosmos DB container.
+For the activity preferences for each customer uploaded, these are parsed and reside in the **`activitypreferences`** Cosmos DB container.

 ### Student Records

 Just like how you uploaded yacht records and modified the yacht records via the http client, use the **rest-api-students-management.http** http client to upload student records to Cosmos DB.
 The AI assistant will only respond to queries from students registered in the Cosmos DB database.

 ### AI Assistants
-Once you have verify that these documents have been parsed and the data has been extracted into the corresponding containers, you can use the following AI Assistants to query the database to get the answers from these data stores.
+Once you have verified that these documents have been parsed and the data has been extracted into the corresponding containers, you can use the Murphy and Pricilla AI Assistants to query the database to get the answers from these data stores.

 You will need to configure the assistant tools for each AI assistant to ensure that the correct function is executed when the student or parent needs to retrieve the grades for the exam submissions or when a guest needs to get recommendations for activities during their trip on the island.